brandonbjs/dark-souls-character-builder/README.md

 * CharacterBuilder.js

 #### Functions to be Used
+Project in early stages of development!
+Will update this section once the project is further along.

 #### Endpoints to be Used
+Project in early stages of development!
+Will update this section once the project is further along.

 #### API Request-Response Formats
+Project in early stages of development!
+Will update this section once the project is further along.

 #### Design Ideas
 * Login/registration to allow the saving and sharing of builds (with custom URL for each build?)